Bonnevoie: History

-In the early 1990s, the City of Luxembourg decided to radically regenerate the centre of Bonnevoie.
+In the early 1990s, the Luxembourg City decided to radically regenerate the centre of Bonnevoie.
 The basic idea of the urbanistic concept consisted of redeveloping the city areas which were at this time dominated by car traffic: the three-lane Rue de Bonnevoie and the roundabout on the Place Léon XIII.
-For traffic reasons the redevelopment was to take place in two parts.
+For traffic reasons, the redevelopment was to take place in two parts.
 The work of the first phase was finished in 2002.

 The centrepiece of the first phase was the Place Léon XIII.
-This handsomely designed urban space lies exactly in the elongation of the centre nave of the Bonnevoie church, and with its fountains, benches and trees is designed to invite people to linger amid the busy Bonnevoie centre.
+The square is aligned with the central nave of the Bonnevoie Church and contains fountains, benches, and trees in the centre of Bonnevoie.

 Churches

 There is an oral tradition among inhabitants that a chapel or church of Saint Irmina once existed in Bonnevoie.
 It is not known where this chapel was located, who built it or what its fate was.
-From visitation reports of the archdiocese of Trier, it appears that in the 11th century a chapel to Saint Irmina was consecrated in the old parish of Hollerich.
+From visitation reports of the Archdiocese of Trier, it appears that in the 11th century a chapel to Saint Irmina was consecrated in the old parish of Hollerich.
 It appears that the lepers of the city had settled around this chapel.

-Nowadays Bonnevoie has a church called "Eglise paroissiale".
+Today, Bonnevoie has a church called "Eglise paroissiale".